|Day Use:||Year Round|

 Champoeg features a unique combination of history, nature, and recreation.
 This is the site where Oregon's first provisional government was formed by a historical vote in 1843.
 Situated on the south bank of the scenic Willamette River, Champoeg's acres of forest, fields, and wetlands recreate the landscape of a bygone era.
 Tour the park's visitor center, Newell House, and Pioneer Mothers Log Cabin museums to discover pioneer life at Champoeg.
 Take a guided walk to learn what happened to the bustling pioneer town of Champoeg, and how the Donald Manson Barn was built.
-An 1860s-style garden lies next to the visitor center.
+An 1860s-style garden lies behind the visitor center.

 - Approximately eight full-hookup sites